scottmm374/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

     Semantic HTML gives meaning to a webpage, not only to developers but also to the browser as well as SEO.
-The <h1> Tag is a good example, because it tells developers, SEO and the browser that it is the most impotant <h> tag on the page.
-Some examples of semantic HTML are, <header>, <footer>, <section>, <p>.
+The h1 Tag is a good example, because it tells developers, SEO and the browser that it is a very important h tag on the page.
+Some examples of semantic HTML are, header, footer, section, and p.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.